-- Residue: Dried form of the chemical found on plants, produce, and ground after a spray.
-The substance can easily get on an employee’s clothes and skin if proper precautions are not taken.
+- Residue is dried form of the chemical found on plants, produce, and ground after a spray.
+Without proper precautions, pesticides can easily get on an employee’s clothes and skin if proper precautions are not taken.

-- Chemigation: Pesticide residue found in irrigation water.
-Workers are advised never to drink or wash in irrigation water.
+- Chemigation is pesticide residue found in irrigation water.
+Never drink or wash in irrigation water.

-- Drift: Airborne residue that workers can potentially breathe in if it moves into your work area either by a shift in the wind.
+- Drift is airborne residue that moves into the work area either by a shift in the wind.
 It can also happen if someone sprays a pesticide in the wrong direction.
 Employees can breathe in the residue without the right precautions.

-What your employees need to do when working in areas sprayed with pesticides
+What your employees need to do when working near pesticides

 When working in the field, always wear protective clothing.
 This includes gloves, long sleeves, and long pants to help minimize potential contact with the skin.
 Employees should remember to wash their clothing after use each day.